neuralarchitects/ZKP-Blockchain-Explorer/README.md

 cd /home/xkp-explorer/backend
 sudo nano .env
 ```
 - Inside the `.env` file, paste the following parameters.
-Note that your user web app URL is "explorer<NAME or NUMBER>.YOUR_DOMAIN"  (e.g., "explorer2.fidesinnova.io").
+Note that your user web app URL is "explorer.YOUR_DOMAIN"  (e.g., "explorer2.fidesinnova.io").

 ```
-NODE_ID = "explorer<NAME or NUMBER>.YOUR_DOMAIN" # Set this with your node URL (e.g., "explorer2.fidesinnova.io")
+NODE_ID = "explorer.YOUR_DOMAIN" # Set this with your node URL (e.g., "explorer2.fidesinnova.io")
 PORT = 5000
 NODE_NAME = "your_node_name" Set this with your node name (e.g., "Fides Innova Chain Explorer 2")
 SWAGGER_LOCAL_SERVER = http://localhost:5000